Aspidistra: The wartime breakthrough you’ve never heard of

 The predecessors of FCDO Services continued to maintain Aspidistra, supplying the technology, staff and locations for the BBC World Service to broadcast around the world.
 Finally, in 1984, the Government gave the funding for the World Service directly to the BBC, and they became responsible for maintaining their aerials worldwide.

 The site in Crowborough still exists but today Sussex police use it for training purposes.
-FCDO Services is stronger than ever, and whilst they have evolved into producing security services, to this day they still develop cutting edge technology.
+FCDO Services is stronger than ever, and while they have evolved into producing security services, to this day they still develop cutting edge technology.